Industrial Vacuum Cleaners

 You will learn:

-The inlets for a central vacuum system are connected by duct work, piping, or tubing that is installed along the walls of the building.
-The maintenance staff carry a hose of approximately 25 to 30 feet with a wand that activates the system.
-The electric circuitry in the hose is activated by a switch on the handle or wand.
+The inlets for a central vacuum system are connected by duct-work, piping, or tubing that is installed along the walls of the building.
+The maintenance staff carry a hose of approximately 25 to 30 feet with a wand.
+The electric circuitry in the hose is activated by a switch on the vacuum port and activates when the cover is opened.

-Centrally located cleaning systems are a convenient and economical method for cleaning large buildings with multiple floors.
-All of the collected dirt and debris goes to the canister for trash collection.
-In a filtered system, a filter or several filters clean the air from the collected debris.
-Hoses and attachments are standardized reducing the amount of equipment maintenance staff has to carry.
+Central vacuum systems are a convenient and economical method for cleaning large buildings with multiple floors.
+They are a replacement for compact vacuums and allow multiple employees on different floors to access the system.
+Collected dirt and debris go through a piping system to a collection unit that can be a removable trash can or a large vacuum bag.
+In a filtered system, filters are strategically placed to remove particulate matter from the air.
+Hoses and attachments are standardized, reducing the amount of equipment a cleaning staff has to carry.

 The main components of a central vacuum system include the vacuum motor, canister housing, filtration unit in a filtered system, and an exhaust unit.
 The power of the system depends on the size of the motor and how the various elements are combined.